oneofthezombies/graphql-ice/README.md

 # GraphQL Edge

-GraphQL Edge is a GraphQL server framework focused on V8 Isolates-based Edge Functions.
+GraphQL Edge is a JavaScript/TypeScript GraphQL server framework designed for
+Edge Functions built on V8 Isolates.

 ## License